billbuchanan/csn09112/week09_test/README.md

 Requirements:

 * An active Internet connection to access Moodle.
-* An active webcam and audio.
+* An active webcam and microphone.

 ## Background